forloop11/markdown-cornell-notes/README.md

 Run `make build` again and both files flow through to the PDF.

+> The `notes.md` shipped in this repo is currently a test file exercising
+> the Markdown syntax this pipeline supports — formatting, lists, tables,
+> code blocks, math, images, and so on — rather than real meeting
+> content.
+Replace it with your own notes; until you do, it doubles as a
+> working reference for what's supported (its HTML comments also note
+> what isn't, and why).

 ### Pagination

 The notes panel has a fixed height, so `notes.md` is measured and